HugoPeters1024/hs-sleuth/README.md

 - Variable highlighting for easy scope exploration
 - Variable renaming (generated names are often not informative)
 - Click to jump to phase of first occurrence
+- Click to query hoogle
 - Inspect which rewrite rules have fired in which order at each phase.

 ## Possible Future Capabilities/Goals

-- Capture the dflags used to configure the compiler
+- <del>Capture the dflags used to configure the compiler</del> Done
 - Productively explore the unfolding of a variable (it is currently not clear what that means)
     - We need a use case/example for this feature
+    - `HsComprehension/Cvt.hs` has the unfolding currently disabled to save space and improve performance
-- For the comparison of captures, hide toplevel definitions that are identical.
-A feature that could possible utilize an alpha-equivalent hashing scheme: https://simon.peytonjones.org/hashing-modulo-alpha/
+- <del>For the comparison of captures, hide toplevel definitions that are identical.
+A feature that could possible utilize an alpha-equivalent hashing scheme: https://simon.peytonjones.org/hashing-modulo-alpha/</del> Done
-- A stress tested frontend with enormous modules along with an answer to the question if it is possible to provide a degraded feature set instead of none.
-- Click to go the module (for external names in the same project)
-- Qualify module names to reduce syntactical noise.
+- <del>Qualify module names to reduce syntactical noise.</del> Done
 - Parse the strictness analysis of binders to present it more clearly
-- Trigger recompilation/recapture from the frontend whilst allowing changing compiler flags
-    - Can this be done on a per module basis?

 ## Identified Limitations